 4. Safeguard from XSS cross-site scripting

-Another tactic that hackers use to damage and compromise websites is XSS cross-site scripting.
+Another tactic that hackers use to damage and compromise web applications and websites is XSS cross-site scripting.
 This shoves bad code into unassuming websites, where it can be passed onto people's computers and proceed to capture their data and private information.

 XSS cross-site scripting may be a sneaky way for hackers to abscond one’s information but Amazon Web Service’s (AWS) Shield is a solid line of defense against this.
 When you host with Webflow you get this automatically, so you don’t have to worry about this potential threat.